Chocobo1/setup-ccache-action/README.md

 * `update_packager_index` \
   By default, this action will update packager's indexes to avoid installation issues (`apt`/`brew` on linux/macOS respectively). \
-  You can disable it to save some time however you are then responsible for ensuring the packager's indexes are up-to-date *before* using this action.
+  You can set it to `false` to save some time but then you are responsible for ensuring the packager's indexes were up-to-date *before* using this action.
   ```yml
   - name: Checkout repository
     uses: actions/checkout@v2